 Study Links Low Dairy Intake and Uterine Leiomyomata

 Researchers funded by the Fertility and Infertility (FI) Branch are studying the role that diet may play in the high incidence of fibroids in African American women.
 Earlier studies showed that established risk factors for fibroids do not fully explain why African American women are more likely to develop fibroids at younger ages and with more severe symptoms and larger fibroids than women of other population groups.
 Using data from the Black Women's Health Study, a large prospective study of 59,000 African American women in the United States, researchers compared dairy intake to the risk of fibroids.
 After 10 years of follow-up, during which 5,871 new cases of fibroids were reported, high dairy intakes were associated with a lower risk of fibroids.
 The risk of fibroids among women who consumed four or more dairy servings a day was 30% lower than the risk among women who had less than one serving a day.

-Uterine Fibroids, the Extracellular Matrix (ECM), & Cell Signaling
+Uterine Fibroids, the Extracellular Matrix (ECM), and Cell Signaling

-NICHD researchers within the Unit on Reproductive Endocrinology & Infertility, in the Division of Intramural Research Program in Reproductive & Adult Endocrinology, found that one prominent feature of uterine fibroids is that the cells within the tumors produce a disordered and excessive extracellular matrix (ECM), which is a complex structural framework that surrounds and supports the body's cells.5,6,7,8
+NICHD researchers within the Unit on Reproductive Endocrinology and Infertility, in the Division of Intramural Research Program in Reproductive & Adult Endocrinology, found that one prominent feature of uterine fibroids is that the cells within the tumors produce a disordered and excessive ECM, which is a complex structural framework that surrounds and supports the body's cells.1,2,3,4

 Non-surgical Treatments for Fibroids